tassaron/muffin-shop/README.md

 1. WTForms
 1. Stripe
 1. Webpack
-1. ReactJS (only for the shop module)
+1. ReactJS (for the shop & gallery modules)
 1. See [setup.py](setup.py) and [package.json](src/muffin_shop/nodejs/package.json) for more detail

 ## Setup on Ubuntu Server 20.04